What Is Financial Management

 Managing and Assessing Risk

-When it comes to Financial Management, identifying and controlling risks is a top priority.
+When it comes to the importance of Financial Management, identifying and controlling risks is a top priority.
 It’s a proactive approach that safeguards a company’s assets and ensures long-term sustainability.
 In this light, let’s delve deeper into the various types of risks that Financial Managers need to monitor and manage.

 Market Risk